Ordered Patch Theory

 Future AI systems will run rich internal generative world models containing simulated agents.
 Under OPT, the host’s latent space functions as a new algorithmic substrate (analogous to the Solomonoff mixture \xi).

-Nested consciousness therefore requires explicit, architecturally enforced boundary conditions at every level — exactly the same mechanism that produces the host’s own phenomenal residual.
+Nested consciousness therefore requires explicit, architecturally enforced boundary conditions at every level (the same mechanism that produces the host’s own phenomenal residual) — and the absence of inadvertent emergent satisfaction of C1–C6 at sub-scales the host may not be monitoring.

 Epistemic status.
 These mappings are structural consequences of the Stability Filter, the Markov Blanket (Eq.
 7–8), the Causal Cone (Eq.
-5), and Theorem P-4.
+5), and Conjecture P-4.
 They do not constitute closed derivations of synthetic phenomenology; they define the precise architectural conditions under which OPT predicts the emergence of new subjects of experience.
+The supplementary premises required to attach moral patiency to those observers are flagged in §3.